grahamegrieve/delphi-markdown/README.md

 At present the following dialects of markdown are supported:

 * The Daring Fireball dialect (see https://daringfireball.net/projects/markdown/) (translated from https://github.com/rjeschke/txtmark)
-* The CommonMark Specification (see https://spec.commonmark.org/0.28) (not quite complete: GFM tables + link references)
+* The CommonMark Specification (see https://spec.commonmark.org/0.28) (not quite complete.
+Stil to do: GFM tables + link references)

 All you need to use the library is any unicode version of Delphi, or FPC (lazarus).
 To run the tests, you also need FastMemoryManager, the Jedi Code Library and DUnitX.